Yango Group

-Yango Group is a tech ecosystem that offers ride-hailing, public transport data, delivery, e-grocery, adtech, maps, entertainment services, AI voice assistant and others.
+Yango Group is a company that provides ride-hailing, public transport data, delivery, e-grocery, adtech, maps, entertainment services, AI voice assistant and others.

 The company is headquartered in Dubai and operates in more than 30 countries in Europe, Africa, the Middle East, South Asia, and South America.
 CEO of Yango Group is Daniil Shuleyko.

 History

 Yango initially started in 2018 as a brand developed by the team of Yandex Taxi and managed by Ridetech International B.V., a subsidiary of Yandex N.V., a Netherlands-registered holding company for the Russian IT conglomerate Yandex LLC.
 As of now Yango Group operates independently with HQ in Dubai.

 A Yango car in Espoo, Finland (2020).

 Since its inception, the company’s flagship service Yango Ride has grown to operate in more than 25 countries.
 Its business model focuses on collaborating with local taxi companies, enhancing their efficiency through technology rather than owning vehicles or employing drivers directly.
-By empowering local partners to optimize their operations, Yango Ride began supporting the development of small and medium-sized businesses in its initial markets as early as 2018.
+Yango Ride works with local taxi companies and technology partners in its initial markets.

 Yango has diversified its operations beyond ride-hailing to include sectors such as mapping, mobility, entertainment, robotics, AI smart devices and so on.

 Africa

 Yango Ride's beta app was launched in Abidjan, Ivory Coast on October 4, 2018.

 Since then Yango Ride has expanded to more African countries, including Ghana in 2019, Senegal and Cameroon in 2021, Angola, DRC, Mozambique and Zambia in 2022, Namibia, Ethiopia and Morocco in 2023.

 In November 2021, street-hailing drivers of Ivory Coast organized strikes against Yango blaming the company for working with VTC drivers, which has been outside the scope of the current legislation in the country.
 Later the VTC concept had been introduced to the legislation, providing Yango and other ride-hailing services in the market with opportunity to obtain temporary licenses.

 Item delivery started to roll out in Africa in 2022 with Ivory Coast being the first market.

 In 2023, the company launched its food delivery business in Abidjan, Ivory Coast, and Lusaka, Zambia.
 Then the development of the superapp began, which as of 2025 includes services such as Yango Ride, Yango Delivery, Food Delivery, Buy & Sell, Navigator, Places and Games.
 Later in 2023, Yango ride-hailing business started operations in Ethiopia, hitting one million users in less than a year since its launch.

 In December 2024, Beninese authorities suspended Yango Ride, accusing it of operating without authorization, and asked the company to regularize this situation "within two months".

-In Zambia and other African nations, Yango Group supports STEM programs and offers free courses in data analytics, and organises hackathons.
+Yango Group participates in education and technology programs in some African countries.
 In Cameroon, the company aids programs like Technovation Cameroon, helping young girls explore tech innovation.